ChenHanTing/personaldoc/docs/ccna/questions-review-20240628.md

 - Allows individual users to connect securely to a private network from a remote location.
 - Used to enable employees to access the company network from home, hotels, or other remote locations.

-Enabling the "allow AAA Override" option on a Cisco Wireless LAN Controller (WLC) allows the controller to forward the user authentication and authorization information to an external AAA (Authentication, Authorization, and Accounting) server, such as Cisco Identity Services Engine (ISE), for further policy enforcement

 [Question](https://www.examtopics.com/discussions/cisco/view/84277-exam-200-301-topic-1-question-341-discussion): After installing a new Cisco ISE server which task must the engineer perform on the Cisco WLC to connect wireless clients on a specific VLAN based on their credentials?

 - A. Disable the LAG Mode on Next Reboot.